PeppeL-G/bagawork/docs/src/routes/(default)/implementation/framework/+page.md

 #### Listening for errors
 Set `runtimeSettings.onError` to `(errorMessage) => console.log(errorMessage)` to listen for when the code in the app crashes.
-When a crash occurs, the app will also display the error message on the screen.
+When an error occurs, the app will also display the error message on the screen.